 We love the Apple Watch’s ping to remind you if you’ve been sitting around too long – time to stretch the legs and get the heart rate up for a bit, or at least stand up.
 Basically it’s a get-off-your-arse alert, from the taptic pulses to your wrist to notifications, that you’ve been idle for a long period of time.
 You can actually get an alert even when standing up because what the Watch is actually measuring is your lack of moving about.

-Fitbit's Reminders To Move work in the same way, and are found on the Flex 2, Alta, Alta HR, Charge 2, Blaze and Ionic.
+Fitbit's Reminders To Move works in the same way, and is found on all Fitbits.

 The Apple Workout app gives you real-time stats for exercise time, distance walked/run, calories burned and pace, and with the update to watchOS 4, it got a whole lot better.
 It's easier to use, but importantly now works with 80 percent of gym equipment so you'll get the data from the running machine or bike you use at your local.